-Museum Studies Graduate Programs near Milwaukee
+Museum Studies Programs & Graduate Schools in Milwaukee

-Or all of the above!
 What do all these paths have in common?
 An unyielding passion for community, education, culture and history—not to mention the drive to share all that with others.

-On top of selecting a program level, degree type, and program format, you might have a few additional concerns when finding a musuem studies graduate program that works for you.
-Here are a few more things you might want to think about.
+On top of selecting a program level, degree type, and program format, you might have a few additional concerns when deciding between museum studies graduate programs.
+Here are some more things you might want to think about.

 These are only a few examples.
 Your specific needs might vary, so feel free to modify or add to this list while you search!